 Governor takes clemency action

-CHICAGO – Governor Bruce Rauner today granted five and denied 235 clemency petitions.
-Fewer than 50 petitions remain from previous administrations.
+SPRINGFIELD – Governor Bruce Rauner today granted eight and denied 118 clemency petitions.
+Fewer than 400 petitions remain from previous administrations.

 Get The Latest News!